ktlshya/riz/README.md

+# Riz
-# Riz - A Hugo theme based on hugo-theme-even
+A Hugo theme based on hugo-theme-even

 # Quick Start

-## 1. Install HUGO
+## 1. Install Hugo
 - see: https://gohugo.io/getting-started/installing/
 ## 2. Create New Site
 ```